BasiraS/data_analytics/Python/Unit 3 - Python Advanced/README.md

 # Data Analytics & Descriptive Statistics in Python

-Built on the topics learned in the previous units, dived deeper into data analysis and statistics using Python
+Built on the topics learned in the previous units, dived deeper into data analysis and statistics using Python.
 Imported data from multiples sources, including excel and csv files.
 Explored real-world business cases using popular and relevant scientific data analysis libraries.